Annona x atemoya

 Problem features

-The seed have poisonous and irritant properties and should not be swallowed or brought into contact with the eyes.
+The seeds are poisonous and can cause irritation, so they should not be swallowed or allowed to come into contact with the eyes.

 Where it grows